helm/charts/incubator/keycloak/README.md

 This chart bootstraps a [Keycloak](http://www.keycloak.org/) StatefulSet on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 It provisions a fully featured Keycloak installation.
-For more information on Keycloak and its capabilities, see it's [documentation](http://www.keycloak.org/documentation.html).
+For more information on Keycloak and its capabilities, see its [documentation](http://www.keycloak.org/documentation.html).

 ## Prerequisites Details